The Discernment Process of EDOT

 The Discovery Retreat is an interactive first step in the discernment process.
 The retreat is highly recommended and an opportunity to slow down to learn about vocation, spend time in dialogue with others in discernment and time in personal reflection about our vocation.

 The dates for Discovery Retreat will be published in the e-Diolog and the Diocesan calendar.
+Retreats are typically held in February, May and September of each year.

 Discovery Retreats are held at Camp Allen.
 Registration opens approximately 2 months before the event and is available on the Camp Allen website.